 Chair, Orchestral Instruments and Organ Department

-Phillip Kolker, principal bassoon of the Baltimore Symphony from 1972 to 2010, has appeared as soloist with that orchestra, as well as with the Minnesota Orchestra, the Baltimore Chamber Orchestra, and, internationally, with orchestras in Spain and Taiwan.
-Conductors he has worked with include Stanislaw Skrowaczewski, Sergiu Commissiona, David Zinman, Yuri Temirkanov, Marin Alsop, Leon Fleisher, Eugene Ormandy, Leopold Stokowski, Pierre Monteux, Erich Leinsdorf, Antal Dorati, Howard Hansen, Frederick Fennell, Alexander Schneider and Jean Martinon.
-He has performed chamber music throughout the United States, Europe and Asia, appearing with such players as flutist Robert Willoughby, oboist John Mack, English horn player Thomas Stacy, clarinetists Anthony Gigliotti, Franklin Cohen and Larry Coombs, pianist Malcolm Frager, violinist Hilary Hahn and cellist Anner Bylsma.
+Music Director Phillip Kolker has worked with as Principal Bassoon include Sergiu Commissiona, David Zinman, Yuri Temirkanov and Marin Alsop.
+He also worked under Stanislaw Skrowaczewski for six seasons as Associate Principal Bassoon.
+In addition, Phillip Kolker has played in orchestras with conductors such as Leon Fleisher, Eugene Ormandy, Leopold Stokowski, Pierre Monteux, Erich Leinsdorf, Antal Dorati, Howard Hansen, Frederick Fennell, Alexander Schneider and Jean Martinon.
+Phillip Kolker has performed chamber music throughout the United States, Europe and Asia, appearing with such players as flutists Robert Willoughby and Marina Piccinini, oboist John Mack, English horn player Thomas Stacy, clarinetists Anthony Gigliotti, Franklin Cohen and Larry Coombs, pianist Malcolm Frager, violinist Hilary Hahn and cellist Anner Bylsma.